When you’re a new-to-the-scene founder and you’re out to prove yourself, you need to be scrappy and creative.

 - This is one way to enjoy a B2C commercialization win (3:38)

-- How commercialization in the B2C space difference from B2B (5:57)
+- How commercialization in the B2C space differs from B2B (5:57)

 - First time founders can try this to increase their chances with investors (7:06)